terramate-io/terramate-docs/cli/automation/gitlab-ci/index.md

 GitLab CI adds continuous integration to GitLab repositories to automate your software builds, tests, and deployments.
 Automating Terraform with CI/CD enforces configuration best practices, promotes collaboration, and automates the Terraform workflow.

-Terramate integrates seamlessly with GitLab CI to automate and orchestrate IaC tools such as Terraform and OpenTofu.
+Terramate integrates seamlessly with GitLab CI to automate and orchestrate IaC tools like Terraform and OpenTofu.

 ## Terramate Blueprints

-This page explains some details about the workflows setup and authentication flows that the following workflows have in common.
+This page explains the workflow setup and authentication flows common in the following workflows.

-To jump directly into the Blueprints follow the links below:
+To jump directly to the Blueprints, follow the links below:

 - [Deployment Workflow Blueprints](./deployment-workflow.md)
 <!---